MichaelRooney99/homelab-status/README.md

 ### GitHub Actions / CI-CD

-Why CI shipped and CD deliberately didn't — and the real constraint behind that (GitHub's hosted runners can't reach a homelab sitting behind an outbound-only Cloudflare tunnel) — is written up in the journal: [CI and CD Are Not One Thing](https://michaelrooney.dev/journal/08-08-2026b.html).
+Why CI shipped well before CD, and the real constraint that shaped that sequencing (GitHub's hosted runners can't reach a homelab sitting behind an outbound-only Cloudflare tunnel) — is written up in the journal: [CI and CD Are Not One Thing](https://michaelrooney.dev/journal/08-08-2026b.html).
+CD has since been built — see the Webhooks section right below for how a hosted runner with no path into the LAN still triggers a real deploy on it.

 - [GitHub Actions — Understanding GitHub Actions](https://docs.github.com/en/actions/get-started/understanding-github-actions) — the concepts (workflows, jobs, steps, runners) this repo's `.github/workflows/ci.yml` is built from
 - [GitHub Actions — Workflow syntax reference](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) — the actual YAML shape, useful when a workflow file doesn't do what it looks like it should
 - [GitHub Actions — Triggering a workflow](https://docs.github.com/en/actions/how-tos/write-workflows/choose-when-workflows-run/triggering-a-workflow) — `on: push` / `on: pull_request`, the trigger conditions this repo's workflow actually uses
-- [GitHub Actions — About hosted runners](https://docs.github.com/en/actions/how-tos/manage-runners/github-hosted-runners/about-github-hosted-runners) — what a hosted runner actually is, and why it has no path into a private LAN — the real constraint behind why CD wasn't built alongside CI here
+- [GitHub Actions — About hosted runners](https://docs.github.com/en/actions/how-tos/manage-runners/github-hosted-runners/about-github-hosted-runners) — what a hosted runner actually is, and why it has no path into a private LAN — the real constraint the CD webhook below was built specifically to work around, not ignore
-- [GitHub Actions — About self-hosted runners](https://docs.github.com/en/actions/how-tos/manage-runners/self-hosted-runners/about-self-hosted-runners) — one real option for a future CD path, not yet built
+- [GitHub Actions — Using secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) — how the Cloudflare Access service token credentials get into the workflow without ever appearing in the repo itself
 - [Martin Fowler — Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html) — the classic reference on what CI actually means as a *practice*, not just a tool
 - [Atlassian — Continuous Integration vs. Continuous Delivery vs. Continuous Deployment](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment) — the terminology distinction that shaped scoping this as two separate decisions instead of one
 - [`ansible-lint` documentation](https://ansible.readthedocs.io/projects/lint/) — what runs in the companion Ansible repo's own CI workflow

+### Webhooks & Automated Deployment

+The actual CD mechanism: a real push to `main` fires a GitHub Actions job that calls a small Flask receiver on the Ansible control node, authenticated through Cloudflare Access with a service token rather than a human login, which triggers the same `capstone_deploy.yml` playbook a manual deploy runs.
+Two things worth knowing going in, both of which shaped real decisions in this build: a webhook is fundamentally a *push*, not a request-response — the receiving server has to already be listening and has to decide for itself what "already handling one of these" means, since nothing stops two deliveries arriving close together.
+And the automated-rollback pair riding alongside this pipeline leans directly on Ansible's `block`/`rescue`/`always` error-handling structure, which is a genuinely different pattern from `failed_when`/`ignore_errors` used everywhere else in this repo's playbooks.

+- [Polling vs. Webhooks (Hookdeck)](https://hookdeck.com/webhooks/guides/when-to-use-webhooks) — the push-vs-pull distinction underneath why this exists at all, instead of GitHub Actions just polling something
+- [GitHub Docs — Best practices for using webhooks](https://docs.github.com/en/webhooks/using-webhooks/best-practices-for-using-webhooks) — the "respond within 30 seconds" guidance is the exact reason the receiver here kicks the real deploy off in a background thread and returns immediately rather than blocking on it
+- [Cloudflare Zero Trust — Service Tokens](https://developers.cloudflare.com/cloudflare-one/access-controls/service-credentials/service-tokens/) — the actual mechanism GitHub Actions uses to authenticate through Access with no human involved; a genuinely different policy type from the identity-based Allow policy `/admin` uses, not just a variation on it
+- [Ansible — Blocks (block/rescue/always)](https://docs.ansible.com/projects/ansible/latest/playbook_guide/playbooks_blocks.html) — the error-handling structure the rollback logic is built on; worth reading the note on what happens to a play's overall status once `rescue` completes successfully — it's not what a first read assumes, and it's the reason this playbook's rescue block ends with an explicit failure rather than just letting the recovery stand on its own

 ---